Objectives for 2013-2014

 - Similarly, the National Libraries of Scotland and Wales anticipate approaching some Scottish and Welsh publishers of titles in non-XML formats

 - The British Library has contracted Portico to provide a receipt and delivery service for any publisher agreeing to deposit scholarly e-journals in XML or SGML formats.
-On behalf of the deposit libraries, the British Library will seek to make deposit agreements in 2013 with approximately five publishers for 1,000 journal titles, increasing to perhaps 10-15 publishers and 2,500-2,600 journal titles overall in 2014.

 The British Library has developed a pilot process for taking deposit of books published in ePub format.
 It plans to scale this up for greater volumes during the year.